 2. A Riff on The “Ungrounding” Idea

 We’ve had a particular character issue with our son, so I tried “ungrounding” him, with a twist.
-He was grounded from his phone (which, this time, was related to the issue) until he earned a certain number of points.
+He lost his phone privileges (which, this time, was related to the issue) until he earned a certain number of points.
 At the end of the day, I gave him up to 10 points based on how he did with that character issue.
 If he got through the day strong in this area, he got all 10 points.
-If it was a pretty good day, but not perfect, it could have been 8 or 9.
+On a day that was pretty good, but not perfect, it could have been 8 or 9.
 If he’d argued or whined about his score, I’d deduct points.
 Since it was the first time, the goal was just 20 points.
 We told him that future goals will be higher, and it could go as high as 100.
 Or more.
 It worked great, and I like this a lot.

 The purpose is to bring his attention to the character issue.
 Just scolding him and reminding him isn’t getting us anywhere.
 This puts ownership in his hands to be mindful of the issue and make choices based on his desire to change it.
 And he has to to accept our decision at the end of the day.
 He’s learning to respect authority and take ownership for his own actions instead of being indignant for not getting what he wants.

 As a stay-at-home mom, I needed to establish early with the kids that I’m not their personal assistant and errand runner.
 (An ongoing challenge, by the way!)
 When they were in elementary school, I came up with The Favor Card.
 If they called me from school to bring them something, I decided if I was going to do it or not.